 As trainees proceed through the interactive courses, subject-matter experts are available to provide timely help as needed.
 These experts also will be proactive in reaching out to trainees at regular intervals during their training to discuss progress and provide assistance.

 Trainees should be comfortable with basic math and algebra operations, number systems and data functions (such as average and sum) prior to beginning the program.
 A programming background shortens the time required to complete the training but is not required.

-All interested trainees should contact Heather Cole prior to enrolling to complete an intake assessment.
+All interested trainees should contact an intake specialist prior to enrolling to complete an intake assessment.
 This interview helps the team of subject matter experts understand your commitment, aspirations and work habits to ensure success in the program.

 SQL Fundamentals (80 hours):Training begins with this course, where you will learn about data and databases, with emphasis on Relational Database Management Systems (RDBMSs), which are used in virtually all industries and organizations to store data about employees, products, services, inventory, financial transactions, etc. You will learn how a RDBMS works, how to make basic queries, use aggregate functions, create and manage tables, and how to use basic joins.

 Advanced SQL (80 hours): In a real company setting, RDBMSs tend to be large, complex and messy (they often contain damaged and/or incomplete data).
 To successfully handle such databases, training continues with this course, which teaches you how to use conditional expressions; work with text including search-and-replace operations, formulate subqueries and advanced joins; and how to use SQL functions.